diyaa97daoud/robot-simulator/README.md

 Java/Gradle warehouse simulator for the 2026 multi-agent programming project.

+## Model Branch Map

+This `main` branch now corresponds to **Model 2**, the direct-delivery controller with carry-through recharge, after merging `feature/carrying-pallet-to-charging-zones`.

+The three reported optimized models are linked to branches as follows:

+- **Model 1**: `feature/warehouse-simulator-ui-baseline`
+  - Heuristic bid/claim coordination with intermediate-area fallback.
+- **Model 2**: `main`
+  - Current default branch.
+  - Direct delivery with carry-through recharge and no intermediate usage in practice.
+- **Model 3**: `feature/low-threshold-with-hard-pickup-feasibility`
+  - Hard battery-feasible direct-delivery bidding that removes intermediate usage by rejecting risky assignments before pickup.

+If you want to compare the controller variants directly, switch branches and run the same suite configuration on each branch.

 ## Current Branch Performance Snapshot

 The following results summarize the last suite run recorded on this branch using suite defaults (10 seeds, 300 steps per run).
 Re-run the suite after the latest carry-to-charge direct-delivery changes to refresh these numbers.